neophob/wpc-emu/README.md

 ## Serve ROM's from localhost
 You can run a local fileserver to serve the needed WPC ROM files.
-- create the `./dist/rom` directory and copy your ROM files (program and audio) inside this directory
+- create the `./rom` directory and copy your ROM files (program and audio) to this directory
 - You need to create and install a local certificate (needed to support https), read the file `assets/localhost-cert/README.md`
 - To install dependencies run `npm install` in root and `./client` directory
 - Run `npm run start:fileserv` to start local file serve (in a separate window)